James Stourton: Career

 Over the years Stourton has been a regular writer of reviews, obituaries and articles for The Daily Telegraph; The Independent; The Spectator; Apollo; The Art Newspaper; Country Life, The Literary Review and was consultant to The Economist art collecting supplement.

-Most recently James has written and published British Embassies: their diplomatic and architectural history (Frances Lincoln 2017) and Dudley House: An Architectural and Social History Dudley House, published Swan éditeur 2019.
+Stourton has written and published British Embassies: their diplomatic and architectural history (Frances Lincoln 2017) and Dudley House: An Architectural and Social History Dudley House, published Swan éditeur 2019.